dotnet/arcade/Documentation/TeamProcess/One-Pagers/improved-container-image-lifecycle-arcade-10349.md

 ### Rollout and Deployment

 As part of this work, we will need to implement a rollout story for the new tagging feature.
-We do not want every published image to immediately be tagged as `latest`.
-In fact, we may want to implement two different tags: `latest` and `staging`.
-In this scheme, we would branch the `dotnet-buildtools-prereqs-docker` repo so that we have a production branch.
-Every image published from main would be tagged `staging` which could then be used in testing, much like the images in our Helix -Int pool.
-This tag would be used for identifying issues ahead of time so that when we rollout, we will be more confident that the images we are tagging as `latest` will be safe for our customers.
-The rollout would be performed on a weekly basis, much like our helix-service, helix-machines, and arcade-services rollouts.
-We roll all of the known good changes in the main branch to production, and publish those images with the `latest` tag.
-This would allow us to reuse the same logic for both staging and latest.

-We will also need a rollback story so that if an image breaks a product team's build or test, we can untag that image and retag the previous `latest` image.
-A rollback should be as simple as reverting a previous change and publishing the images at the new commit.
-While this image may be identical to a previously published image, it will effectively be treated as a new version.
+We do not want every published image to immediately be identified as the production version.
+To add some testing time, we will create a production branch of `dotnet-buildtools-prereqs-docker`, and perform weekly rollouts alongside our helix-service, helix-machines, and arcade-services rollouts.
+When we roll all of the known good changes in the main branch to production, those new images will then be tagged as the production versions.
+Daily images built in main will be considered staging images and will be avaible to customers if they so choose.
+We will also need a rollback story so that if an image breaks a product team's build or test, we can revert to a previously working version of the image.

 ### FR and Operations Handoff